tsgates/arch-wiki-markdown/wiki/Xfce.md

 Method 4

 Alternatively a tool called xame can be used.
-XAME is a GUI tool written in Gambas designed specifically for editing menu entires in XFCE, it will NOT work in other DEs.
+XAME is a GUI tool written in Gambas designed specifically for editing menu entires in Xfce, it will NOT work in other DEs.
 XAME is available in the xame package from the AUR.
+An alternative to XAME that works quite well with Xfce is menulibre.

+Method 5

+The GNOME menu editor alacarte mostly works with Xfce.
+Entries and submenus can be customised.
+The only problem with Alacarte is that menu items created from .desktop files which contain the line OnlyShowIn=Xfce; will not show up in the Alacarte editor.
+Also, menu items created from .desktop files which contain the line OnlyShowIn=GNOME; will not show in the Xfce menu even if it is selected as visible in Alacarte.
+There are two patched versions of Alacarte in the AUR: alacarte-xfce and alacarte-lxde.
+The latter package, despite its name, is not for LXDE only - it should work in most desktop environments.

 Missing applications